-Camie Nitzel, PhD LP (she/her/hers or they) is a Licensed Psychologist and the founder of Kindred Psychology.
-Dr. Nitzel is a first-generation college student, having completed her undergraduate degree in psychology and sociology/anthropology at Nebraska Wesleyan University.
-Her MA and PhD degrees are from the University of Nebraska-Lincoln’s Counseling Psychology program (APA-accredited), and she completed her pre-doctoral internship at Creighton University’s Center for Health and Counseling.
+Camie Nitzel, PhD LP (she/her/hers or they) is a Licensed Psychologist and the Founder of Kindred Psychology.
+Dr. Nitzel is a first-generation college student, having completed undergraduate degrees in psychology and sociology/anthropology at Nebraska Wesleyan University.
+Camie’s MA and PhD degrees are from the University of Nebraska-Lincoln’s Counseling Psychology program (APA-accredited).

-Camie approaches clients as she does all humans: with warmth, authenticity, depth, and insight.
-She uses evidence-based therapies to help individuals discover and explore their own inner wisdom, strengths, and motivations to change, thus engaging clients as co-collaborators.
-Committed to guiding clients to explore themselves deeply so they may envision and create the lives they desire, Camie brings curiosity, openness, camaraderie, quick wit, a sense of humor, and a steady belief in resilience to the therapeutic process.
+Camie approaches clients with warmth, authenticity, depth, and insight.
+Using evidence-based therapies (IPT, CBT, ACT, DBT), Camie helps individuals discover and explore their own internal wisdom, strengths, and motivations to change.
+Camie is highly engaged in the process of guiding clients toward inner exploration and excavation of any obstacles they encounter.
+Ultimately, Camie views therapy as a relational collaboration shared with clients who are committed to envisioning and constructing vibrant lives.
+Camie brings curiosity, openness, camaraderie, quick wit, a sense of humor, and a steady belief in resilience to the therapeutic process.

-Camie’s approach to mental health is grounded in her lifelong commitment to social justice, diversity and inclusion.
+Camie’s approach to mental health is grounded in a lifelong commitment to social justice, diversity, inclusion, and feminist principles.
 Her education, clinical and research training, as well as her lived experiences, compel her to focus on the sociocultural influences that shape and surround each individual.
-She brings a nuanced understanding of the complex intersectional aspects of identity and the impact of privilege and discrimination with regard to race, ethnicity, sexual orientation and affective expression, gender identity, religious community or a-religiosity, immigration status, age, size, ability and socioeconomic background.
+She brings a nuanced understanding of the complex intersectional aspects of identity and the impact of privilege and discrimination with regard to race, ethnicity, sexual orientation and affective expression, gender identity and expression, religious community or a-religiosity, immigration status, age, size, ability and socioeconomic background.
 Through Camie’s keen conceptualization of intersectional identities, clients feel deeply validated and understood.

 Having integrated over twenty years of training and experience in a wide range of agency, school, university, and community settings, Camie offers expertise in several areas: